andreaiacono/andreaiacono.github.io/tesi/thesis.md

 beginning regarding cooperation, but certainly lacking regarding other aspects of the simulation, especially biological and ethological ones.

-In the simulation\'s first version, six values were provided as input to the prey bioid neural network:
+In the simulation's first version, six values were provided as input to the prey bioid neural network:

 **Prey Bioid Neural Network Inputs**